Districts of Redditch: Lakeside

 Lakeside is a largely industrial area of the town.
 Its location is in close proximity to the Arrow Valley Park.
 There is also a small housing estate.
+It is home to St. Bede's Catholic Middle School, the only Catholic Middle School in Redditch.

 Lodge Park

 The first houses of the estate built on the Studley Road began construction in the end of the 1950s and finished in the mid-60s to be added to in the 1980s at the top of Barlich Way.
-There is also a social club with the view of Lodge Park and an outlet of shops one of which Tesco Express which has had its current position since 2003.
-There are ten different designs of housing in Lodge Park many with their own garages, not including the architects house, which stands on a corner of Barlich Way and Red Hill which features a double garage and a utility room.
-It is a lovely place to live and features both a middle and a first school.
+There are ten different designs of housing in Lodge Park many with their own garages, not including the architects house, which stands on a corner of Barlich Way and Red Hill, which features a double garage and a utility room.